 Cases of Sexual Misconduct Introduction

 This section outlines the policy and procedures that will be followed for all cases of sexual misconduct.
-Included in the Sexual Violence Response Policy is a statement regarding the reporting of incidents by bystander without fear of being charged with conduct violations.
+More information on reporting, response and resources can be found on the Sexual Violence Prevention and Response Policies.
+Included in the Sexual Violence Prevention and Response Policies is a statement regarding the reporting of incidents by bystander without fear of being charged with conduct violations.
 Please see http://www.esc.edu/policies/?search=cid%3D80187 for details.